Alraku/selenium-test/README.md

 If you want to run this project by your own, you must create free account on olx.pl, and then fill in user credentials in utils/globals.py file.

-This project uses Remote WebDriver instance along with Selenium grid to run tests.
+To run this project you may use both local WebDriver executable (default is safari) and remote WebDriver instance along with Selenium grid to run tests.
 That means you must specify IP address or localhost to connect to Selenium Hub with its connected nodes.

 The whole config (global.py) file should look like this:
 > * ```SEL_GRID_URL = '<ip_or_localhost>:4444/wd/hub'```